pyoomph/pyoomph/docs/source/tutorial/pde/patterns/eigen.rst

    # slepc eigensolver is more reliable here
-   import pyoomph.solvers.petsc # might not work in Windows
+   import pyoomph.solvers.petsc # Requires petsc4py, slepc4py.
+Might not work in Windows

    if __name__ == "__main__":
        with KSEBifurcationProblem() as problem: